 Now it seems that Twitter has signed up, letting those who receive email notifications carry out actions with a single click.
 As you can see here, @mentions let you click ‘View Tweet’, which opens the message in the browser.

 The same applies to other actions too.
-For example, Simon Owens first brought this feature to our attention earlier when he tweeted this out, and it clearly shows a ‘Follow Back’ quick action in response to notifications for new followers.
+For example, a ‘Follow Back’ quick action in response to notifications for new followers.

 Other users, including Abraham Williams and HTeuMeuLeu, have reported seeing this feature in their inbox too, so this covers the US, France and the UK at least, meaning it’s likely this is probably available globally, though it’s perhaps being tested with a select number of users in a handful of countries.